 Moreover, personalized subject line and images compel people to open emails more than any other factor.
 There are more than one ways to use personalized images in emails.
 Here are a few unique examples:

 Images with First Names:

-These emails can be birthday or anniversary wish, a product launch or a new announcement or even a special offer or discount will interest the recipient.
+These emails can be a birthday or anniversary wish, a product launch or a new announcement or even a special offer or discount will interest the recipient.

 Using personal Photo: